mawinkler/pyastroweatherio/README.md

 For astronimical observations, the lower the values are the better it is (besides 2m temperature).

+In addition to the weather data, some calculations for the astronomical twilight and Moon setting, rising and phase are implemented.
+They indicate the darkness you can expect the upcoming night.

 ## Functions

 The module exposes the following function: